 Chef Steve’s passion for delicious food is paired with a love for creating healthy options.
 Chef Steve was trained at the Culinary Institute of America and has opened 13 restaurants around the world.
 Most recently he was the executive chef at Coconut Grove in Nevis, West Indies.

-Following a decision to make more healthy food choices in his own diet, Chef Steve became a registered dietitian.
+Following a decision to make more healthy food choices in his own diet, Chef Steve became a registered and licensed dietitian.
 SCMH and Chef Steve have partnered to add nutrition education and support to patients and their families as a new service provided to those staying at the hospital.